 The Boy Jesus in the Temple

 According to the ordinances the LORD gave through Moses, “Three times a year, then, all your males shall appear before the LORD, your God, in the place which he will choose: at the feast of Unleavened Bread, at the feast of Weeks, and at the feast of Booths” (Deut 16:16).
-The law was binding only for adult male who lived within 15 miles of Jerusalem.
-The travel of the Holy Family from Nazareth to Jerusalem was around 70 miles.
-However, Joseph and Mary took the hardship to attend Temple services every year for the Passover observance at Jerusalem.
+The law was binding only on adult males who lived within about 23 km of Jerusalem.
+The travel of the Holy Family from Nazareth to Jerusalem was aross 150 km approximately.
+However, Joseph and Mary endured the hardship involved in attending Temple services every year for the Passover observance at Jerusalem.

-Joseph and Mary’s participation in the Passover every year at Jerusalem shows how the holy family strictly adhered to the Law and fostered their devotion to God.
-They wanted Jesus to be familiar with the Temple and its practices from an early age.
+Joseph and Mary’s participation in the Passover every year at Jerusalem shows how the Holy Family strictly adhered to the Law and fostered their devotion to God.
+It was apparent that they wanted Jesus to be familiar with the Temple and its practices from an early age.
 We also need to do the same with our children.

-The customary practice was that the Feast of Passover had to take place in Jerusalem because a lamb was to be sacrificed at the Temple.
-The priests collected the blood of the animal and poured on the altar and the pilgrims took the remaining portion for the Passover meal at their house or camp in Jerusalem.
-Hence, the Holy Family celebrated the feast at Jerusalem traveling a long distance.
+The customary practice was that the Feast of Passover had to take place in Jerusalem because the observant had to sacrifice a lamb at the Temple.
+The priests collected the blood of the animal and poured it on the altar and the pilgrims took the remaining portion for the Passover meal to their homes or camps in Jerusalem.
+Hence, the Holy Family celebrated the feast at Jerusalem travelling a long distance.

 (42) And when Jesus was twelve years old, he went up with them according to the custom for this feast.

-According to the Biblical numerology, number 12 represents perfection or authority.
-The Jews have the practice of bar mitzvah which means “son of the commandments.”
+According to the Biblical numerology, the numeral 12 represents perfection or authority.
+The Jews have the practice of bar mitzvah which means “son of the commandments”.
 “Bar or Bat Mitzvah is a coming-of-age ceremony for Jewish boys and girls when they reach the age of 12 or 13.
 This ceremony marks the time when a boy or girl becomes a Jewish adult.
-This means that they are now responsible for their own actions and can decide for themselves how they would like to practice Judaism.” (https://jewishmuseum.org.uk/schools/asset/life-cycle-bar-bat-mitzvah/).
-They are then bound to the laws of Moses and practice the Jewish rituals.
+This means that they are now responsible for their own actions and can decide for themselves how they would like to practise Judaism.” (https://jewishmuseum. org.uk/schools/asset/life-cycle-bar-bat-mitzvah/).
+They are then bound to the laws of Moses and the practice of the Jewish rituals.

-“Ancient rabbis, writing in the compendium of Jewish law known as the Talmud, did declare that boys are obligated to fulfill the “mitzvot” – the commandments of Jewish law – beginning at the age of 13.” (https://theconversation.com/what-is-a-bar-mitzvah-129745).
-Though not recorded in the Bible, some Jewish scholars guess that God gave this as a requirement to Moses when he was on Mount Sinai.
+“Ancient rabbis, writing in the compendium of Jewish law known as the Talmud, did declare that boys are obligated to fulfil the “mitzvot” – the commandments of Jewish law – beginning at the age of 13.” (https://theconversation.com/what-is-a-barmitzvah-129745).
+Though not recorded in the Bible, some Jewish scholars surmise God gave this as a requirement to Moses when he was on Mount Sinai.

-Jesus might have traveled with his parents every year to Jerusalem for the feast.
-However, his trip at 12 was relevant to mention because he became officially an adult and responsible for religious practices, including fasting on the day of atonement.
-At that age, Jesus might have put on the phylacteries, which was also a Jewish custom to remind him of the obligation to practice the Law.
-Phylacteries are two small square leather boxes that contained inscriptions of scripture worn on the left arm and on the forehead during morning weekday prayers by Orthodox Jewish men from the age of 12 or 13.
+Jesus might have travelled with his parents every year to Jerusalem for the feast.
+However, his trip at 12 was of special relevance because he became officially an adult and, as such, was responsible for his religious practices, including fasting on the day of atonement.
+At that age, Jesus might have put on the two phylacteries, which was also a Jewish custom to remind him of the obligation to practise the Law.
+Phylacteries are small square leather boxes containing Hebrew texts inscribed on vellum and that are worn on the left arm and on the forehead during morning weekday prayers by Orthodox Jewish men from the age of 12 or 13.

-The pilgrimage to Jerusalem for the feast was in caravan, as expressed in Psalm 42:5.
-“When I remember these things, I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday.”
-The villagers traveled together in groups for company and protection.
-They were rejoicing and praising God during their pilgrimage to the Temple.
+The pilgrimage to Jerusalem for the feast was in caravan, as expressed in Psalm 42:4 – “When I remember these things, I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday.”
+The villagers travelled together in groups for company and protection, rejoicing and praising God during their pilgrimage to the Temple.
 Children of the same age group would walk together, enjoying their companionship.

 (43) After the festival was over, they returned, but the boy Jesus remained in Jerusalem and his parents did not know it.

-The Passover celebration lasted seven days (Ex 12:15; Lev 23:5-6).
-Joseph and Mary spent at least one week in Jerusalem and returned.
+The Passover celebration lasted seven days (Ex 12:15; Lev 23:56).
+Joseph and Mary spent at least one week in Jerusalem before returning.

-Why did the parents of Jesus miss the boy Jesus on their return trip?
-Was it a negligence from the part of Joseph and Mary, or of Jesus?
-The evangelist does not give a clarity on this.
-Once the Holy Family reached the Temple, Jesus was moving around independently.
-Since Jesus had officially reached adulthood, Joseph and Mary gave him freedom to walk around by himself or with his friends.
+How did the parents of Jesus happen to overlook the absence of the boy Jesus on their return trip?
+Was it sheer negligence on the part of Joseph and Mary, or perhaps of Jesus?
+The evangelist does not offer any clarity on this.
+Apparently, once the Holy Family reached the Temple, Jesus moved about independently.
+Since Jesus had officially reached adulthood, Joseph and Mary gave him freedom to move around by himself or with his friends.
 He was interested in spending time with the religious scholars who were teaching the pilgrims on the Temple premises.
-“Many peoples shall come and say: ‘Come, let us go up to the LORD’s mountain, to the house of the God of Jacob, that he may instruct us in his ways, and we may walk in his paths.’
-For from Zion shall go forth instruction, and the word of the LORD from Jerusalem” (Isa 2:3).
+“Many people shall come and say: ‘Come, let us go up to the LORD’s mountain, to the house of the God of Jacob, that he may instruct us in his ways, and we may walk in his paths.’
+For from Zion shall go forth instruction and the word of the LORD from Jerusalem” (Isa 2:3).

-On the last day of the feast also, the Holy Family visited to the crowded Temple before their departure.
+On the last day of the feast also, the Holy Family visited the crowded Temple before their departure.
 Even then, Jesus went to the teachers of the Law as before.
 The return journey of Joseph and Mary was also with the same pilgrims from Nazareth as a caravan.
-Joseph was traveling with a group of men and Mary with women, and teenagers and youth enjoyed walking in their group in the caravan.
+Joseph was travelling with a group of men and Mary with the women, even as the teenagers and youth enjoyed each other’s company in the caravan.
 So, the parents thought Jesus was with his friends from Nazareth or with one of them.
-Mishap of separation of children from their parents was normal in the crowded feast at Jerusalem.
+Notably, mishaps of separation of children from their parents was normal in the crowded feast at Jerusalem.

-(44) Thinking that he was in the company of the travelers they went a day’s journey.
+(44) Thinking that he was in the company of the travellers they went a day’s journey.
 Then they looked for him among their relatives and friends.

 The possibility of the mishap was: While Joseph and Mary were packing to return from Jerusalem, Jesus might have been with them.
 The parents let him go with his friends along with the caravan.
-When the caravan started from the Temple, the parents did not pay attention to Jesus presuming that he was in the company of the travelers, especially other teenagers from their native place.
-Walking in group from Jerusalem to reach Nazareth could take four to six days, depending upon their speed.
+When the caravan started from the Temple, the parents did not pay attention to Jesus presuming that he was in the company of the travellers, especially other teenagers from their native place.
+Walking in groups from Jerusalem, reaching Nazareth could take four to six days, depending upon their speed.
 Only when they came for an overnight stay after a one-day journey, the parents realized Jesus was missing.
 He was immersed in listening and questioning the religious teachers on their interpretations of the Law different from the truth.
 He was interested in how they interpret the prophecies about the coming of the Messiah.
-Only late in the afternoon, he might have realized only his parents already left without him.
+Only late in the afternoon, he might have realized his parents had already left without him.
 With no worry, he stayed at the same lodge where Joseph and Mary remained during the feast days and continued worshipping and conversing with the teachers in the Temple.

-Joseph and Mary were worried about the absence of Jesus in the caravan that comprised the villagers from Nazareth and neighboring villages.
-The parents searched Jesus among the relatives and friends who were traveling in different groups or encamping in different tents or lodges.
+Joseph and Mary were worried about the absence of Jesus in the caravan that comprised the villagers from Nazareth and neighbouring villages.
+The parents searched for Jesus among the relatives and friends who were travelling in different groups or encamping in different tents or lodges.

 (45) As they did not find him, they went back to Jerusalem looking for him.

-After a long and tedious journey, Joseph and Mary were worried about missing Jesus.
-They had to take a rest at night along with others in the group.
-It was not safe for them to travel at night without others.
+After a long and tedious journey, Joseph and Mary got really worried about their missing son.
+They had to rest at night along with others in the group, The night being unsafe for them to travel at night without company.
 Early morning, they set out to Jerusalem looking among the crowds on the way and pilgrims returning from the Holy City.

 (46) And after three days they found him in the Temple, sitting among the teachers, listening to them and asking them questions.

-The journey of Joseph and Mary to Jerusalem in search of Jesus might have taken longer time because they were anxiously searching for him among the groups.
-Only on the third day after leaving Jerusalem, they reached the Temple and found Jesus.
+The journey of Joseph and Mary to Jerusalem in search of Jesus might have taken longer because they were anxiously searching for him among the groups.
+Only on the third day after leaving Jerusalem, they reached the Temple and found Jesus there.
 Later in Mary’s life, she lost Jesus for three days by his death on the cross and she regained him on the third day after his resurrection.
-Both these rescues after missing were relief for Mary.
+Both these rescues after missing were a relief for Mary.

 (47) And all the people were amazed at his understanding and his answers.

 Though Jesus was only 12, he was knowledgeable about the questions raised.
 He could answer tough inquiries that the scholars could not.
 Jesus had the knowledge of the scriptures, and his interpretation was meaningful and different from the popular understanding and teachings of the scholars.
-So, no one could refute him.
-That made the teachers and listeners amaze at his words of wisdom.
+So, no one could refute what he said.
+That made the teachers and listeners amazed at his words of wisdom.

 When Jesus taught in the synagogue of his hometown at the start of his public ministry, the people were astonished at his wisdom and they asked, “Where did this man get such wisdom and mighty deeds?”
 (Mt 13:54).
 They had witnessed him growing up as a normal child with no formal education.

 Jesus was also authoritative in his teaching.
-“He taught them as one having authority and not as the scribes” (Mk 1:22).
-While the scribes quoted from the prophets or other scripture passages for the authority of their discourse, Jesus’ teaching started with the phrase, “Truly, truly I say to you.”
-He manifested his wisdom and correct understanding of the scripture even at a young age in the Temple.
+“He taught them as one having authority and not as the Scribes” (Mk 1:22).
+While the Scribes quoted from the prophets or other scripture passages for the authority of their discourse, Jesus’ teaching started with the phrase, “Truly, truly I say to you.”
+He manifested his wisdom and correct understanding of the scripture even at an early age in the Temple.